top of page

 Biblical Fiction to show biblical views of gender and theology

 I was thrilled to have a conversation on the Local Churchology Podcast, Episode 1 in their series on women in ministry.
+The female characters in my novel show how being sidelined, silenced, or forgotten can cause trauma, worry, and doubt about God or the church.

 book cover